mendix/docs/snippets/refguide/Search+Field+Custom+Date+Format+Property.md

 <div class="alert alert-info">

-Available only for attributes of type Date and time.
+Available only for attributes of the date and time type.

 </div>